spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/attributes/managing-product-attributes.md

   - /docs/managing-attributes
   - /docs/en/managing-attributes
   - /docs/scos/user/back-office-user-guides/202200.0/catalog/attributes/managing-product-attributes.html
+  - /docs/scos/user/back-office-user-guides/202204.0/catalog/attributes/managing-product-attributes.html
 related:
   - title: Product Attributes
     link: docs/scos/user/features/page.version/product-feature-overview/product-attributes-overview.html
 ---

-This topic describes how to manage product attributes.
+This topic describes how to edit product attributes.

 ## Prerequisites

-To start managing attributes, go to **Catalog&nbsp;<span aria-label="and then">></span> Attributes**.

-Review the reference information before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-create-product-attributes) before you start, or look up the necessary information as you go through the process.

-## Viewing product attributes

-To view a product attribute, select **View** next to the product attribute you want to view.

-On the *View Product Attributes* page that opens, you can see the general information of the attribute, its predefined values, and translations.

-To edit the product attribute, select **Edit** in the top right corner of the page.

-## Editing product attributes

-To edit a product attribute:
+## Edit a product attribute

+.
+Go to **Catalog&nbsp;<span aria-label="and then">></span> Attributes**.
 1. Select **Edit** next to the product attribute you want to edit.
     On the *Edit Product Attributes* page that opens, the **Attribute Key**, **Input type**, and **Super attribute** are disabled.
 You can define them only when [creating a product attribute](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/creating-product-attributes.html).
 2. Update **Predefined Values**: